B0neShAd0w/Hacktoria/On the Wire.md

 To export to CSV: Select `File > Export Packet Dissections > As CSV...` give the file a name and click `Save`

-Let's repeat but this time with a `DNS filter` set.
+Let's repeat but this time with a `dns filter` set.

 ![image](https://user-images.githubusercontent.com/117080369/204092343-0610d247-578e-4c16-9580-e1908a7245b8.png)

 Now we have 2 CSV files we can analyze.

-Looking through the `http,csv` file nothing really jumps out that would be worth investigating further.
+Looking through the `http.csv` file nothing really jumps out that would be worth investigating further.

 Let's move onto the `dns.csv` file...